Mistake fare

-A mistake fare, also known as an error fare, is a type of pricing error used in respect to the airline industry.
+A mistake fare or error fare is a type of pricing error used in respect to the airline industry.
 It occurs when an airline accidentally puts the wrong price for a ticket listing on their website.
 Multiple companies and individuals have formed businesses that revolve around informing their customer base when a mistake fare is posted.

 Concept

 Mistake fares are a pricing error in the airline industry that occurs as a result of a mistake on the seller end.
 When searching for these, customers will generally not find any, and the ones they find will not necessarily be a place they want to go to.
 Mistake fares can wildly range in price, some going so low as to even be free.
 There are different types of mistake fares, one of which is nicknamed the "fat finger fare."
 It refers to data entry mistakes or a misplaced decimal point.
 Another one includes the ability to get a cheaper flight by paying in a different currency.